mock-foundation/moc/CI.md

 ### master workflow
 CI will build the app with Release configuration and provided `API_ID` and `API_HASH` secrets.
-*In case secrets not found, script will use official MacOS API_ID and API_HASH to make build valid.*
+*In case secrets not found, script will use official macOS API_ID and API_HASH to make build valid.*

 Then CI will create Github Release using `APP_VERSION` as a git tag and generate changelog. **Version must be incremented manualy in related Pull Request.**
 App binary will be attached to release as well.